 A couple more choices: You can run your subscription through Paramount+ itself and pay via credit card.
 Or, if you prefer, you could do everything through the Amazon Prime Video Channels scheme, of which Paramount+ is a part.
 That means the billing for Paramount+ will be done through your Amazon account.
 No muss, no fuss.

-Do note that starting in June there will be a new $4.99-a-month option that replaces the $5.99 plan.
-It's basically the same thing, but you won't have access to the live stream of your local CBS affiliate.
+Do note that the $4.99-a-month option (that in June 2021 replaced the $5.99 plan) means you won't have access to the live stream of your local CBS affiliate.
 If that's a thing you absolutely must have, you'll need the more expensive plan.
 (Those who came over on the CBS All Access $5.99 plan will be grandfathered in, though we don't know how long that price will last.)

 And be sure to take advantage of the Paramount+ free trial.